 Before scheduling your extraction, we’ll thoroughly examine your teeth and jaw.
 X-rays will be taken to assess how your wisdom teeth are coming in and examine their root structure.
 This information helps determine whether your wisdom teeth should be removed, if a simple extraction is possible, or if surgery is needed.
 We want to avoid any surprises!

 During your exam, our staff will explain what to expect and how to prepare.
-Depending on your preferences and your dentist’s professional opinion, we will administer
+Depending on your preferences and your dentist’s professional opinion, we will administerlocal freezing, sedation, or anesthesia.
+We use minimally invasive techniques to ensure the procedure is as gentle and comfortable as possible for a speedy recovery.

 We may ask you to bring a friend or family member with you to the practice for support.
 After your procedure, they can drive you home and stay with you as you recover.
 You will receive aftercare instructions with tips on what to do and avoid for the quickest recovery.
 If you have any additional concerns, don’t hesitate to contact us.
 We’re here to help!